cesarcanoff/counter-reactjs/README.md

 - Responsiveness
 - Design
 - Optimization
-- COnvert from JavaScript Project to Typescript Project
+- Convert from JavaScript Project to Typescript Project